We write on a variety of topics, but you'll see some common themes: doing things for yourself, being creative, and sustainable living.

 - Stair treads should also have a "kick-plate" to prevent feet from slipping through.
 You can install this from behind each stair now, or as a trim piece later.
 It's easier now.

-- Tools: Screwdriver, bits, saw, sandpaper, (Special railings and brackets if needed).
+- Sandpaper (Special railings and brackets, if needed)

 - For ADA, the railing should be continuous, 1 1/4" to 1 1/2" in diameter; 1 1/2" inches away from any wall, and able to support 250 lbs without undue stress.
 (Brackets are generally sized to support these requirements.)
 It should extend beyond the stairs (12" at the top, one stair tread plus 12" at the bottom) with smooth or rounded ends.